swiftlang/swift-org-website/install/linux/tarball/index.md

 **3. Import and verify the PGP signature:**

 Skip this step if you have imported the keys in the past.
+This does not apply to verify.

 <details class="download" style="margin-bottom: 0;">
   <summary>Import PGP keys details</summary>